 ORESTAR has an Address Book which stores information about each contributor and payee associated with a committee.
 The committee must create only one Address Book entry for each person.
 The entry for individual contributors includes the person's name, date of birth and residential address.
-Occupation and industry information is also required if the entry is associated with an individual.
+Do not list an address that is exempt from public disclosure.
+If the contributor's address is exempt from public disclosure; use another address where the contributor receives correspondence.
+Occupational and industry information is also required if the entry is associated with an individual.